jcvignoli/lumiere-movies/src/COMPATIBILITY.md

 * [AIOSEO](https://wordpress.org/plugins/all-in-one-seo-pack/ "All in One SEO Pack") AIOSEO is automatically disabled in Popup pages.

 Lumière is *INCOMPATIBLE* with the following WordPress plugins:
-* [Echo RSS Feed Post Generator] It is a predator plugin.
+* "Echo RSS Feed Post Generator" It is a predator plugin.
 If you installed it, you won't be able to use Lumière.
 Any plugin that is meant to build fake automatized blogs, will be added to a red list.